-SPEAK (Speaker, Orange):
+• SPEAK (Speaker, Orange):

 Connects to the speaker on the chassis front panel.
 The system reports system startup status by issuing a beep code.
 One single short beep will be heard if no problem is detected at system startup.
-If a problem is detected, the BIOS may issue beeps in different patterns to indicate the problem.

-HD (Hard Drive Activity LED, Blue):
+• HD (Hard Drive Activity LED, Blue):